Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Background

 In general, relational event models \citep{b-refsa-08} specify a likelihood for sequences of relational events $E=(e_1,\dots,e_N)$, where each event $e_i$ has the form

-In the notation above $t_i$ is the \emph{time} of the event, $u_i\in U_{t_i}$ is the \emph{source} or initiator of the event, taken from a set $U_{t_i}$ of possible source nodes at the event time, and $v_i\in V_{t_i}$ is the \emph{target} or recipient of the event, taken from a set $V_{t_i}$ of possible target nodes at the event time.
+In the notation above $t_i$ is the \emph{time} of the event, $u_i\in U_{t_i}$ is the \emph{source}, sender, or initiator of the event, taken from a set $U_{t_i}$ of possible source nodes at the event time, and $v_i\in V_{t_i}$ is the \emph{target}, receiver, or addressee of the event, taken from a set $V_{t_i}$ of possible target nodes at the event time.
 For each time point $t$ the \emph{risk set} $R_{t}\subseteq U_{t}\times V_{t}$ is the set of dyads on which an event could potentially happen at $t$.
 In particular, it holds that $(u_i,v_i)\in R_{t_i}$.
+(Note that \citet{b-refsa-08} denoted by ``support set'' what we call ``risk set''; we adopt the latter term, using the symbol $R$, since it is commonly applied in survival analysis.)

 For a time point $t$, the \emph{network of past events} $G[E;t]$ is a function of events that happened strictly before $t$ (and potentially of exogenous covariates).
 The network of past events shapes the distribution of events at $t$ as we explain in greater detail and in the specific empirical setting of this paper in Sect.~\ref{sec:wiki_model}.